About Moving Pictures

 Moving Pictures has established its industry reputation with award- winning productions, which have been recognized with Emmy Awards, Monitor and Telly Awards, a Peabody Broadcast Award and the prestigious DuPont Award.
 The company’s recent documentary Never Stand Still was released theatrically to critical acclaim and national press and had its television premiere on PBS’ Great Performances.

 At Moving Pictures, we have a proven track record for creating handcrafted work that is audience-focused.
 Whether we are filming celebrities, corporate executives, artists or real folks, we bring the same level of enthusiasm and expertise to every project.
-From conception through completion – we love to tell stories that move people through compelling content.
+From conception through completion – we love to tell stories that move people.

-Throughout his career, Ron has worked with world-class artists in the performing arts.
-His current documentary Never Stand Still, narrated by Bill T. Jones, won Best Documentary at Dance Camera West, as well as the 2012 San Francisco Dance Film Festival.
-Never Stand Still has been released theatrically by First Run Features and garnered praise by the national press.
-It will air this season on Great Performances for PBS.
+One of Ron’s great passions is directing documentaries and his dance documentary Never Stand Still, narrated by Bill T. Jones, won Best Documentary at Dance Camera West, San Francisco Dance Film Festival and Dance on Camera at Lincoln Center.
+Never Stand Still was released theatrically by First Run Features and garnered national press for its television premiere on PBS for Great Performances.

-Ron’s television and film credits include: CBS Reports, NOW with Bill Moyers, Saturday Night Live, America's Most Wanted, ESPN’s Battle of the Giants, Sesame Street, US Tennis Open, Head of State, Cadillac Man, The District, The Fallen, True Colors, She Devil, Live from Lincoln Center and The Men Who Danced.
+His television and feature film credits include: America’s Most Wanted, CBS Reports, NOW with Bill Moyers, ESPN’s Battle of the Giants, Saturday Night Live, Sesame Street, US Tennis Open, Rock and Roll Hall of Fame, Awakenings, Cadillac Man, The District, Head of State, The Fallen, True Colors, She Devil, Road Dreams and Between Yourself and Me.

-His films have been screened at Jacob Burns Film Center, Sydney Opera House, Symphony Space, Yerba Buena Center for the Arts, Boston Museum of Fine Arts, Gene Siskel Film Center, Lincoln Center Film Festival, International Film Festival of New York, Amsterdam’s Cinedans Festival, Montreal International Festival of Films in Art, Chicago International Film Festival, Williamstown Film Festival, Litchfield Hills Film Festival and Houston Film Festival.
+His films have been screened at Boston Museum of Fine Arts, Chelsea Film Festival, Jacob Burns Film Center, Sydney Opera House, Symphony Space, Yerba Buena Center for the Arts, Gene Siskel Film Center, Lincoln Center Film Festival, International Film Festival of New York, Amsterdam’s Cinedans, Montreal International Festival of Films in Art, Chicago Film Festival, Williamstown Film Festival and the Houston Film Festival.

 Growing up in small towns across America, Nan was enchanted by seeing local theatre and the occasional road show.
 After a childhood spent in “the provinces” and earning a theatre and communications degree at the University of Iowa, Nan took a bus to New York City to start her career in the theatre.
 She had numerous roles in Off Broadway and television productions and even made her Broadway debut in a production of I Won’t Dance.
 This exciting but rather quixotic existence eventually led her to the office of the legendary Broadway producer, David Merrick.
 This was a pivotal point in her life as she discovered she preferred working behind-the-scenes rather than being on the stage.